 The number of time-constrained observations accepted in any Cycle will be limited to 15% of the total with quotas for the various classes of constraints (Section 5.2.8).
 New or additional constraints may not be imposed by the observer after the proposal deadline.
 Please note that an observation is defined as a single observation of a target.
 Monitoring observations are counted based on the number of repeat visits.
 Long observations (>90 ksec) will be divided into several 90 ksec-long observations for the purpose of counting constraints.

-Information on the periods of time when Chandra observations are allowed due to passage beyond the earth’s radiation zone are provided at http://cxc.harvard.edu/proposer/orbits.html
+Information on the periods of time when Chandra observations are allowed due to passage beyond the earth’s radiation zone are provided at http://cxc.harvard.edu/proposer/orbits.html.

 3.2.1.14 Multi-cycle Observing Proposals

-Starting in Cycle 13, proposals for time-constrained observations that span more than one cycle may request time in up to 3 cycles.
-A maximum of 2 Msec of Cycle 14 and 1 Msec of Cycle 15 observing time may be allocated to such proposals in Cycle 13.
-Proposals must request time in Cycle 13, must justify the requirement for multi-cycle observations and must justify the allocation of time across the multiple cycles.
-The Peer Review reserves the right to recommend only those observations proposed for the current cycle.
+Starting in Cycle 14, proposals for time-constrained observations that span more than one cycle may request time in up to 3 cycles.
+A maximum of 2 Msec of Cycle 15 and 1 Msec of Cycle 16 observing time may be allocated to such proposals in Cycle 14.
+Proposals must request time in Cycle 14, must justify the requirement for multi-cycle observations and must justify the allocation of time across the multiple cycles.
+The peer review reserves the right to recommend only those observations proposed for the current cycle.

 3.2.2 Procedures Concerning TOOs and DDTs